Devil's Elbow and Heceta Head Lighthouse: Oregon Coast PCH Vacation Destination

 - Over 50 RV campsites with full water and electric hookups.

-- 7 walk-in tent camp sites (first come, first only)
+- 7 walk-in tent camp sites (first come, first served only)

-- 2served yurts (must reserve online.
+- 2 yurts (must reserve online.
 See link above.)

 You can stay at the Heceta Head Lighthouse Bed and Breakfast right at Heceta Head lighthouse.
 This scenic bed and breakfast offers gourmet dinners, views of the ocean, and a stay at a historic home built in 1898.
 It is a romantic location for a wedding or honeymoon, but book early.
 This B&B books three to six months in advance.